 Radhika is a project manager with the Psychotic Disorders Research Program at UMass Medical School.
 Radhika received her Master’s degree in Nutrition Science from UMass in 2008.
-Radhika is currently a PhD candidate in Public Health in the School of Public Health and Health Sciences at UMass, Amherst.
+Radhika completed her PhD in Public Health in the School of Public Health and Health Sciences at UMass, Amherst in 2015.
 Her research interests include dietary factors particularly vitamin D, B-vitamins and its role in human health.

 Sarah Hopkins is a Clinical Research Assistant at the Psychotic Disorders Research Program at UMass Medical School.
 Sarah received her Bachelor's degree in Psychology and Latin American studies from Elon University in 2014.
 At Elon University Sarah studied psychology with an emphasis on international social justice and minority mental health.
 She is interested in studying the onset of severe mental illness in emerging adults, as well as various pharmacologic and psychosocial approaches to treatment interventions.

 Domenico is a Clinical Research Assistant for the Psychotic Disorders Research Program at UMass Medical School.
 He received his Bachelor’s degree in Behavioral Neuroscience as a premedical student at Binghamton University.
 During his time at Binghamton he was involved in research that aimed to reduce interpersonal violence on campus and alleviate negative effects caused by social stigmas.
 He is interested in studying psychopathology using the biopsychosocial approach to uncover potential biomarkers for mental health diseases.